SteveRohrlack/CitySimCore/README.md

 A "ploppable" is a predefined tile that can be added to the map.
 Most ploppables have statistical effects (for example: a park has a positive statistical value associated with the land value layer).
-A ploppable hast a cost for buying it and ongoing cost to cover it's operation.
+A ploppable has a cost for buying it and ongoing cost to cover it's operation.

 Examples include: park, hospital, street